Parade (musical): 2023 Broadway revival

 The City Center production started previews at Broadway's Bernard B. Jacobs Theatre on February 21, 2023 and opened on March 16.
-Platt and Diamond reprise their roles as Leo and Lucille Frank.
-The revival is planned to run through August 6.
+Platt and Diamond reprised their roles as Leo and Lucille Frank.
+The revival completed its limited run on August 6, 2023, with 21 preview performances and 169 regular performances.
 Platt and Diamond appeared on MSNBC's Morning Joe to announce the transfer.
-Reprising their City Center roles are Krill, Nolan, Johnson, Doyle, Danielle Lee Greaves as Minnie Knight, Alex Joseph Grayson as Jim Conley, Courtnee Carter as Angela, Eddie Cooper as Newt Lee, Douglas Lyons as Riley, and Manoel Felciano as Tom Watson.
-Joining them are Kelli Barrett as Mrs. Phagan, Howard McGillin, who played Luther Rosser at City Center, as Old Soldier/Judge Roan, and Jake Pedersen as Frankie Epps.
+Reprising their City Center roles were Krill, Nolan, Johnson, Feliciano, Grayson, and Doyle.
+Joining them were Kelli Barrett as Mrs. Phagan, Howard McGillin, who played Luther Rosser at City Center, as Old Soldier/Judge Roan, and Jake Pedersen as Frankie Epps.
 On the night of the show's first preview, members of the neo-Nazi group National Socialist Movement protested against the production outside the theater.
+A cast album for the production was released by Interscope Records on March 23, 2023.
+The recording was nominated for a Grammy Award for Best Musical Theater Album.

-The revival has received mostly positive reviews, including those published by The New York Times ("well-judged and timely"), Time Out New York ("cause for celebration"), The Guardian ("dynamic and moving"), Entertainment Weekly ("more poignant and powerful than ever"), The New York Post ("Brown's finest music, and Platt's most heart-wrenching work ...
+The revival received mostly positive reviews, including those in The New York Times ("well-judged and timely"), Time Out New York ("cause for celebration"), The Guardian ("dynamic and moving"), Entertainment Weekly ("more poignant and powerful than ever"), The New York Post ("Brown's finest music, and Platt's most heart-wrenching work ...
 Diamond, whose combination of fragility and power is thrilling for an actress so young, brings an electricity to her duets with Platt"), Variety ("theatrically thrilling"), New York Stage Review ("beautifully executed"), New York Theatre Guide ("uniformly terrific cast ...
-[Platt and Diamond] deliver"); a dissent was filed by Charles Isherwood in The Wall Street Journal ("Even a first-rate Parade cannot disguise the conceptual problems").
+[Platt and Diamond] deliver"); Charles Isherwood dissented in The Wall Street Journal, writing: "Even a first-rate Parade cannot disguise the conceptual problems".
+The production was nominated for six Tony Awards, winning two for Best Musical Revival and Best Direction of a Musical.

+US national tour (2025)

+A national tour of the 2023 production began technical previews at Proctor's Theatre in Schenectady, New York in January 2025, with an official opening at the Orpheum Theatre in Minneapolis, Minnesota.
+Arden's direction and the production's creative team was retained.
+Seven cast members from the Broadway production continued with the tour; three retained their roles, and four stepped into roles they understudied in New York, including Max Chernin as Leo Frank.
+Talia Suskauer starred as Lucille.
+The tour is scheduled to end on September 7, 2025 at the Kennedy Center in Washington, D.C.